 You can choose either Extension 1, or both 1 and 2

 We will depart the hotel in Leh early morning and drive up the Indus Valley towards the Tibetan border.
 We will keep our eyes open for Snow Leopard, especially as on the 2016 recce, Dick missed one by only a few hours, very close to the road.
-Eventually we will leave the valley and pause as head over a high pass at about 4,900m (16,000ft) where Dick first saw Kiang (Tibetan Wild Ass) in 2016, and looked briefly for the limited range Tibetan Snowcock which is resident here and would make a splendid addition to the Himlayan Snowcock that we will likely have seen earlier in the trip.
+Eventually we will leave the valley and pause as head over a high pass at about 4,900m (16,000ft) where Dick first saw Kiang (Tibetan Wild Ass) in 2016, and looked briefly for the limited range Tibetan Snowcock which is resident here (seen in 2017).
 We will drive on, in a few miles dropping down onto the plain where the lake, which will still be mainly frozen, lies at around 4,600m 15,000ft.
 By now, after more than two weeks in Ladakh, we will be well adjusted to the altitude, so it makes sense to visit the highest point of the trip last.
 The list of mammals and birds is mouthwatering.
 Dick saw several groups of Kiang close to the lake, Argali are encountered here frequently, and Wolves can be seen too.
 Ladakhi Pikas are in the scree slopes, most readily found on a sunny day, whilst birds to be found include Tibetan Sandgrouse, Tibetan Snowfinch, the striking Blanford’s Snowfinch (great photos in 2016), Great Rosefinch, Hume’s Groundpecker and early migrant Ruddy Shelduck on any areas of open water.
 We will stay in a basic lodge (twin bedded rooms – no heating), where we will be the only guests, and will have brought our own cook and staff.
 Close-by are the “low” winter camps of nomadic tribespeople, and it is around these camps we can find many birds hard to find elsewhere.
 Hotsprings near to the pass are the staging area for early migrants and we will be on the lookout for any early Black-necked Cranes, as well as small groups of Ruddy Shelduck which were common here in March 2016.

 Day 1: Arrive Leh early morning, transfer to our hotel.
 After lunch we will take an optional short drive to look for birds.
 If you prefer you may rest at the hotel.